soniah/blog/content/posts/2006-03-03-unofficial-ubuntu-510-breezy-badger-starter-guide.md

 [Ubuntu Document Storage Facility][6] -- an organised archive of Ubuntu Forums information for your favorite flavour of Ubuntu.

-[Ten tips for new Ubuntu users][4] -- a list of tips that might save you some time while you&#8217;re getting used to Ubuntu.
+[Ten tips for new Ubuntu users][4] -- a list of tips that might save you some time while you're getting used to Ubuntu.

  [1]: http://easylinux.info/wiki/Ubuntu
  [2]: http://easyubuntu.freecontrib.org/